CommonMCOBJ/CommonMCOBJ/README.md

 # world_name: Name of the source world
 # world_path: Path of the source world
 #
-# selection_center: (X, Y) coordinates representing the center of the OBJ selection
 # selection_vertex_top: (X, Y) coordinates of the top vertice (top left) for the OBJ selection
 # selection_vertex_bottom: (X, Y) coordinates of the bottom vertice (bottom right) for the OBJ selection
 #